matiasvarela/minesweeper-API/README.md

 1. Create a new game
 2. Get a game by id
+3. Get all the games for a given user id
-3. Reveal a cell
+4. Reveal a cell
-4. Mark a cell with a flag
+5. Mark a cell with a flag

 ## Notes about this project
 - It uses Gin-Gonic framework to manage routing